Effective potential of scalar Lee-Wick pseudo-electrodynamics

 where $\Lambda$ is the same arbitrary energy scale used to make $g$-coupling dimensionless.
 Using (\ref{condd2V}) in (\ref{Veffrenor}), we obtain

 The renormalized effective potential (in the limit $\epsilon \rightarrow 0$) is given by

 Notice that the scalar LW mass $M_{\phi}$ is removed by the renormalization, and the physical effective potential depends on gauge LW mass $M$.
-The arbitrary scale $\Lambda$ can be calculated in terms of the VEV scale $(v)$ by the condition
+Since it was mentioned previously, the $\phi_c$-classical field is defined by the vacuum expectation value (VEV) scale $(v)$ as $\phi_c=\sqrt{v}$ through the minimization of the classical potential in the lagrangian (\ref{Lsc}).
+Thereby, the arbitrary scale $\Lambda$ can be calculated in terms of the VEV by the minimum condition in the effective potential

 that yields the result

 where the $W$ is a product log function, and we have used the condition $M \gg v$.

 The result of effective potential (\ref{Veffrenorresult}) (blue line) in relation to the classical potential (dashed black line) is showed in the figure (\ref{fig1}).
 The blue line means the renormalized effective potential for $M=50$, while the red line sets the case of LW mass $M=400$ (in energy units).
 In all these curves, we use the values of $\mu^2=-5$, $\lambda=0.1$, $\Lambda=10$, in energy units, and $g=0.1$ for the dimensionless coupling.
 For the case of $M=50$, the degenerated minimum of the effective potential function is at $\phi_{c}=\pm \, 8.75$ in squared root of energy unit, that sets the VEV scale of the model corrected by quantum effects, with the vacuum energy of $-141.1$.
 The case of a heavier LW particle $M=400$ (red line) shows the renormalized effective potential with two points of instable equilibrium at $\phi_{c}=\pm \, 8.21$ for the maximum potential of $228.04$.